Lorna Slater

-Lorna Slater (born 27 September 1975) is a Canadian politician in Scotland who served as Minister for Green Skills, Circular Economy and Biodiversity in the Scottish Government from 2021 to 2024.
-She was co-leader of the Scottish Greens, alongside Patrick Harvie, from 2019 to 2025, and was one of the first Green politicians in the UK to serve as government ministers.
+Lorna Slater (born 27 September 1975) is a Scottish politician who has served as the Member of the Scottish Parliament (MSP) for Edinburgh Central since 2026, having previously represented the Lothian region from 2021 to 2026.
+She was co-leader of the Scottish Greens, alongside Patrick Harvie, from 2019 to 2025, and was one of the first Green politicians in the UK to serve as a government minister as Minister for Green Skills, Circular Economy and Biodiversity from 2021 to 2024.

-Slater has been a Member of the Scottish Parliament (MSP) for the Lothian region since 2021.
+Born in Canada, Slater moved to Scotland in 2000 and became active in Scottish politics during the 2014 Scottish independence referendum.
+She was co-leader of the Scottish Greens, alongside Patrick Harvie, from 2019 to 2025.
+She entered the Scottish Parliament in 2021 and served as the MSP for the Lothian region from 2021 to 2026.
+She served as Minister for Green Skills, Circular Economy and Biodiversity in the Scottish Government from 2021 to 2024 under the power-sharing Bute House Agreement with the Scottish National Party, and was one of the first Green politicians in the UK to serve as a government minister.

-Early life and engineering career
+Early life and career

 Lorna Slater was born in Calgary in the Canadian province of Alberta.
 She was educated at the Western Canada High School.
 From 1993 to 2000, she attended the University of British Columbia in Vancouver, where she gained a degree in electro-mechanical engineering design.

-In 2000, a month after she was due to graduate, she purchased a one-way ticket to Glasgow and planned to travel across Europe for two years, but ended up staying in Scotland.
+In 2000, a month after she was due to graduate, she purchased a one-way ticket to Glasgow and planned to travel across Europe for two years, but stayed in Scotland.
 After moving there, she worked as an engineer in the renewables sector, then later as a project manager.

 In 2018, she was one of three women from Scotland awarded a place on the Homeward Bound international leadership development programme.
 This included a trip to Antarctica the following year, during which she studied the effects of climate change.

 Early political career

 Slater became politically involved following the 2014 Scottish independence referendum, where she campaigned in favour of Scottish independence and subsequently joined the Scottish Greens.
-Slater has campaigned for the removal of the British Monarchy and for an Independent Scotland to be a Democratic Republic.
+Slater has campaigned for the removal of the British monarchy and for an independent Scotland to be a democratic republic.

 Slater has been an election candidate for the Scottish Greens several times.
 At the 2016 Scottish Parliament election, the party named her third on the Lothian list, while in 2017 general election, she was one of only three candidates fielded by the Scottish Greens, standing for Edinburgh North and Leith.

 In April 2019, in a City of Edinburgh Council by-election for the Leith Walk ward, she took a 25.5 per cent share of first preference votes, finishing second.
 She was co-convener of the Scottish Greens Operations Committee when she was named second on the list of the party's candidates for the 2019 European Parliament election.